pound-puppies/animal-advocacy/README.md

 |Is_tabby | int64 | 0 or 1 | If the animal has a tabby pattern|
 |Mix_color | int64 | 0 or 1 | If the animal has mixed colors|

 <a name='steps'></a>
 ## Steps to Reproduce
 * 1. Clone this repo: git@github.com:pound-puppies/animal-advocacy.git
 * 2. Go to team [Google Drive link here:](https://drive.google.com/drive/folders/1hV0WQezLiQpS06MIc0Kggy8Iq0mdoTLh)
 * 3. Download austin_animal_intakes.csv and austin_animal_outcomes.csv and put in cloned personal repository
 * 4. Run notebook.

+<a name='exploration'></a>
+## Exploration Summary
+- Identifed features that have a significant relationship with outcome:
+    * rel_month:
+        * Dogs are adopted more in December, January, February, and March and less in April, May, June, September, October, and November.
+        * Cats are adopted more in December, January, February, July, and August and less in March, April, May, June, September, and October.
+    * breeds: Mixed breeds are more likely to be transfered or adopted
+    * sex: Fixed animals are far more likely to be adopted
+    * species: Among dogs a higher percentage were adopted compared to cats
+    * intake_type:
+        * Cats and dogs that came in as abandoned, owner surrender, or public assist are more likely to be adopted.
+        * Cats and dogs that came in as stray are less likely to be adopted
+    * condition: Cats and dogs with normal conditions are more likely to be adopted.
+    * mix_color: Cats and dogs with single-colored coats are more likely to be transferred
+    * primary_color:
+        * Dog's with the primary color gray and red are more likely to be adopted
+        * Cat's with the primary color agouti, lynx point, and red are more likely to be adopted
+- Features that will not be continuing to modeling:
+    * Year_rel: Showed overall trend and would not be a accurate prediction
+    * Dob: Data integrity issued was raised when we found negative ages
+    * Outcome_age: Data integrity issued was raised when we found negative ages
+    * Is_tabby: No statisical significance

 <a name='takeaways'></a>
 ## Takeaways and Conclusions